 Finally, the inferior vena cava and right atrium are assessed for the following features

-Other measures such as cardiac output and pulmonary vascular resistance are also assessed when more haemodynamic information is neccesary.
+Other measures such as cardiac output and pulmonary vascular resistance are also assessed when more hemodynamic information is necessary.
 Ultimately, diagnosis cannot be made with echocardiography, and a right heart catheterization is needed when it would inform treatment.

 Additionally, routine CT chest and CT pulmonary angiography (CTPA) can also identify changes in the pulmonary vasculature and the heart.
 Features include: